ssavitzky/Honu/README.md

 options, emacs options, and `xmonad.hs`.
 Forking is not only encouraged, it's practically mandatory if you want to stay sane.

-That said, it also has provisions for personal and machine-local customizations.
+That said, there are provisions for personal and machine-local customizations.
 I first started putting those in to accommodate laptop and desktop systems with a wide range of screen sizes; it's gotten somewhat more general since then.
 A sample customization package will soon become available, called (of course) Myrtle.
-(I have my own, too; it's called Mathilda.)
+(I have my own, too; it's called Mathilda.
+In case you were wondering, "Honu" is the Hawaiian word for the green sea-turtle, and Mathilda is our name for the narrator of "Windward".)

 Annotated Contents
 ------------------